-Have you met a judgmental person before?
+Have you met a judgmental person over 40?

 Have you wondered how not to be a judgmental person yourself?

 Recently, I enjoyed an amusing conversation with a colleague.
 We chatted about her brother.
 It seems years ago, he was …shall we say …more than generous sharing parenting advice – all without being a parent himself!
 It made me think about myself.
 As a seasoned woman with lots of life experience, I wondered if I was ever a judgmental person over 40?
 The “over 40” element is important because we assume we are knowledgeable because we older.
 This is not always the case.

 “Why do you do it that way?